AndyButland/UmbracoMapper/ReadMe.md

 - 1.0.3
     - Made mapping to strings more flexible so source does not itself have to be a string.
 Instead ToString() is called on whatever you are mapping to the string.
 	- Add the **propertyLevels** optional parameter for when mapping from IPublished content.
 This allows you to pass the level in above the current content for where you want to map a particular property.
 E.g. passing { "heading", 1 } will get the heading from the node one level up.
+- 1.1.0
+	- Breaking change to interface of property mapping overrides, as refactored to use single dictionary with a complex type
 ## Credits

 Thanks to Ali Taheri and Neil Cumpstey at [Zone](http://www.thisiszone.com) for code, reviews and testing.